gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 > *When the unit of consensus is a set of transactions in a vertex, how does protocol detect the conflict?
 How does the protocol represent such as a binary option in Snowball?
 What if there is no conflict?
 How exactly does Avalanche use "DAG" to resolve transaction conflicts?*

-When a client creates an Avalanche transaction, it names one or more parents.
+Let's recap: When a client creates an Avalanche transaction, it names one or more parents from the current "virtuous frontier".
 Each transaction forms a conflict set.
 Avalanche instantiates a Snowball instance for each conflict set on the DAG.
 Each Snowball instance represents a vertex in the graph.
 A vertex may consist of multiple transactions.
-So, the vertex is a set of transactions and an instance of Snowball consensus -- *unit of consensus*.

-TBD
+So, the vertex is a set of transactions, each of which is an instance of Snowball consensus.
+That is, a vertex is a unit of consensus, while the conflicts are voted at the transaction level. *[`snowstorm.directedTx`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/consensus/snowstorm/directed.go#L34-L51)* records the state of an Snowball instance for each transaction.
+When `Topological.RecordPoll` calls `Directed.RecordPoll` with the voting results for each transaction in the vertex, `Directed.RecordPoll` processes them to either accept or redirect edges.
+If the voting for a transaction satisfies the threshold alpha \\(α\\), it increments the confidence value of the transaction (via `snowball.RecordSuccessfulPoll`).
+If the transaction `directedTx` is finalized based on beta thresholds, the transaction is accepted.
+And the vertex is accepted if all underlying transactions and its parent vertices have been accepted.

 #### Who initiates the block (data)?